 - Play in regional qualifier unless otherwise exempt

 The PGA Tour Champions is a professional golf tour for senior golfers.
 Many of the greatest golfers of all time have played on this tour, including Jack Nicklaus and Tom Watson.
 To qualify for the PGA Tour Champions, one must either be a professional PGA Golfer or a highly skilled amateur golfer who receives an exemption.

-You also need to be at least 50 years of age, or 49 and turning 50 before the date of June 1, 2020.
-You also must apply online and pay a fee of $3,000.
-With the application, you will also need two letters of reference from a Class A PGA Pro or Champions Tour Member.
-You are also required to show a copy of your birth certificate, and results from two tournaments held in the last year.
+Those looking to qualify for the PGA Tour Champions must be at least 50 years of age, or 49 and turning 50 before June 1st of that year.
+They also must apply online and pay a fee of $3,000.
+With the application, at least two letters of reference from a Class A PGA Pro or Champions Tour member are required.
+You are also required to show a copy of your birth certificate and results from two tournaments held in the last year.

-Amateurs who meet the age criteria are entitled to enter the 2020 PGA Tour Champions Qualifying Tournament.
-An Amateur who who finishes among the top 30 at this event must forfeit their status as an amateur to play in the PGA Tour Even Champions Qualifier.
-When you are in the top 12 of the qualifying stage, the top 5 will be fully exempt, and the next 7 will be reserves and will be able to compete in Champions Tour events on a space-available basis.
+Amateurs who meet the age criteria can enter the 2020 PGA Tour Champions Qualifying Tournament.
+An amateur who finishes among the top 30 at this event must forfeit their status as an amateur to play in the PGA Tour Event Champions Qualifier.
+When you are in the top 12 of the qualifying stage, the top five will be fully exempt, and the next seven will be reserved and will be able to compete in Champions Tour events on a space-available basis.

 Golfers can also earn a sponsorship exemption for a specific tournament, in which a sponsor of the golfer grants entry to the tournament.
 These exemptions are typically reserved for more popular golfers, as granting them entry will help the tournament’s overall brand.

 How old do you need to be to qualify for the Champions Tour?